Pro666Pro/OpenSourceScripts/vfx/FE/Halo/readme.md

-# this can be used only in arena while equipping untitled tag glove
+# This remote can be used only in arena while equipping untitled tag glove